alxdavids/ourbbg/content/post/january-2008.md

 Briefly on the topic of Robbie Savage, it's difficult to think of an incoming transfer that had more of a negative an impact on the club.
-Arriving from Blackburn Rovers, he was probably the highest profile signing, and his task was to instill order and discipline in a side that was unable to organise itself.
-Strangely, Savage had fashioned his latter days into merely being an on-pitch *jester*, and so he seemed quite clearly ill-positioned to fulfill such a role.
-Consequently, while there was the significant financial outlay for a player coming to the end of his career, more costly was his continued presence throughout his 3 and a half years the club.
+Arriving from Blackburn Rovers, he was probably the highest profile signing, and his task was to instil order and discipline in a side that was unable to organise itself.
+Strangely, Savage had fashioned his latter days into merely being an on-pitch *jester*, and so he seemed quite clearly ill-positioned to fulfil such a role.
+Consequently, while there was the significant financial outlay for a player coming to the end of his career, more costly was his continued presence throughout his 3 and a half years at the club.

 By the time Derby were relegated, Savage's playing ability had declined sharply to barely operating at a below-average Championship club, and